preemptive/r8-docs/README.md

 ### Specifying R8 Configuration Files

-You can specify any number of R8 configuration files for a build type or product flavor using the `proguardFiles` setting in your application's or library's Gradle buildscript:
+You can specify any number of R8 configuration files for a build type or product flavor using the `proguardFiles` setting in your application's or library's Gradle build script:

 ```gradle
 android {